varigence/docs/bimlflex/user-guide/linked-service-adf-blob-storage.md

 # Configuring an ADF Linked Service Connection for Azure Blob Storage

 > [!NOTE]
-> For information on how to enable a connection for linked services, see [Configuring a Linked Service Connection](create-linked-service-connection.md).
+> For information on how to enable a connection for use with linked services, see [Configuring a Linked Service Connection](create-linked-service-connection.md).

 [//]: # (TODO List of stages, connection types, and system types that can use Azure Blob Storage)